bellycard/docker-loadbalancer/README.md

 ```

 ## Gotchas
-* Auto-detected advertise IP for Consul-in-Docker on Boot2docker is not routable from the Nginx container.
+* The auto-detected advertise IP for Consul-in-Docker on Boot2docker does not appear to be routable from the Nginx container.
 Use the following to look up the IP to set for `-advertise`:

 ```shell
 boot2docker ssh ifconfig eth0 | grep 'inet addr'